James Wharram: Wharram catamaran designs

+After his pioneering catamaran voyages across the Atlantic, which proved the seaworthiness of his double-canoe designs, Wharram started designing simple to build double-canoe/catamarans for self-builders, developing a unique slot-together building method, using plywood.
+This design business was established in 1965 under the name Polynesian Catamarans and hundreds of his Classic Designs ranging from 16ft to 51ft were sold over the next 10 years.
+Since 1980 Wharram and his partners have been trading as James Wharram Designs and over 10,000 Wharram designs, ranging from 14ft to 63ft have been sold worldwide.

 Wharram designs are inspired by Polynesian double canoes and typically have an open deck, with small deckpod(s) for crew shelter.
 Wharram combined boat building with studies of Polynesian culture.
 Most modern catamarans are built as a single rigid structure thereby sustaining greater forces and stresses in waves, whereas on Wharrams the separate hulls are connected to the crossbeams with (synthetic) rope lashings, in true Polynesian style.
 The flexibility of the Wharram system makes the boats suffer less stress in ocean waves.

-Wharram's designs covered a range of sizes from the 14 ft Hitia to the 63 ft Pahi 63 Gaia.
+Wharram's designs cover a range of sizes from the 14 ft Hitia to the 63 ft Pahi 63 Gaia.
+All his designs since 1980 are designed to be built in ply/epoxy/glass composite and have many features unique to Wharram designs.

-The rig on Wharrams since the early 1980s is the 'Wharram Wingsail Rig', an appropriate tech squareheaded rig with low turbulence pocket round the mast and a short adjustable gaff at the head.
+The rig on Wharrams since the early 1980s is the 'Wharram Wingsail Rig', an appropriate tech square-headed rig with streamlined pocket round the mast and a short adjustable gaff at the head.
 The advantages of this rig are simplicity, low turbulence and the fact that it can be lowered in a following wind at any time.
 The Centre of effort on all Wharram rigs is kept low, giving them very good stability.
 No full-size Wharram has been known to have capsized.

 Many of the cabin interiors are designed to flexy-space principles, the concept being multi-purpose space on a human scale, in which less is more and the simpler the construction, the better.
 The slim v-shaped hulls have a very good speed/length ratio and all have canoe sterns, giving minimum drag, even when loaded.
 This hullshape requires no keels or boards to sail to windward, giving hulls with little draft and easy beachability.
 Wharram also keeps freeboards low for minimum windage.